 Maja Apolonia Rode: My name is Maja Apolonia Rode.
-I was in the group that did talked about bringing forth the women and Feminine Empowerment, which was a topic of our previous circle earlier in the day.
-And I think one particular AHA that we had was simply to distinguish between women, and Yin, for example, Yin style teachings or the Yin, within each of us as a way to not exclude men from that conversation and not exclude the fact that men are in within themselves dealing with similar issues.
-And then the action items, the ones related to sand.
-One idea was to have each day of sand include three-hour session, led by a woman or women that we had, that wasn’t competing against a lot of other stuff, so that there would be an emphasis to bring in that sacred container for those types of teachings, for we could say in style teachings and to bring more of the type of teachings on to the website, what’s offered through the sand website.
-And one idea was to replace the to have another kind of gathering where instead of science and non-duality, it’s yin and non-duality or some other frame of that.
-That gathering.
-And another idea was to have some lists serves online, where women, one for women and for, let’s say in teachers, that would include a photo and bio of each, each person so that we start to bring together these different people that are working in those different ways.
+I was in the group that did talk about bringing forth the women and Feminine Empowerment, which was a topic of our previous circle earlier in the day.
+And I think one particular “aha” that we had was simply to distinguish between women, and Yin, for example, yin style teachings or the yin, within each of us as a way to not exclude men from that conversation and not exclude the fact that men are in within themselves dealing with similar issues.
+And then the action items, the ones related to SAND.
+One idea was to have each day of SAND include three-hour session, led by a woman or women that we had, that wasn’t competing against a lot of other stuff, so that there would be an emphasis to bring in that sacred container for those types of teachings, for we could say yin style teachings and to bring more of the yin type of teachings on to the website, what’s offered through the SAND website.
+And one idea was to replace the to have another kind of gathering where instead of science and non-duality, it’s yin and non-duality or some other frame of that, that gathering.
+And another idea was to have some list serves online, where women, one for women and for, let’s say in teachers, that would include a photo and bio of each person so that we start to bring together these different people that are working in those different ways.
 And finally, the idea of finding ways that we can support each other in the process of bringing more balanced to that.
 So I hope I did justice to our talk.
 Thank you.

 Dani Antman: I’m Dani Atman.
-And our group was ongoing growth for teachers and continuing education, trauma, attachment, and shadow work.
-And some of what we talked about was, could you do what some to have a survey of some teachers here about what is working for you best, and put in practices that are working for the teachers around these topics, a group or Personal Growth Council to continue and continue deepening a group of peers that meets regularly.
+Our group was ongoing growth for teachers and continuing education, trauma, attachment, and shadow work.
+And some of what we talked about was to have a survey of some teachers here about what is working for you best, and put in practices that are working for the teachers around these topics, a group or personal growth council to continue and continue deepening a group of peers that meets regularly.
 Some kind of appropriate sharing of our, the depth of our process our internal work with students in an appropriate way so that they know that we’re doing our work.
 And a kind of tribal gathering that we’re teachers gather with young younger teachers, where honesty and vulnerability are in place.
 And the teacher can be free of the role of the teacher in that place.
 To talk about the role of the teacher, so on a regular basis.
 And then our action was to perhaps to have a workshop, even if it’s online, around developmental trauma, which that shows up in the teacher role that all teachers really need to be informed by that.
-And it could be done as an inquiry model with a kind of questionnaire like you gave us where the teacher assesses themself, regularly, regularly, also, where the principles of developmental trauma are taught.
+And it could be done as an inquiry model with a kind of questionnaire like you gave us where the teacher assesses themselves, regularly, also, where the principles of developmental trauma are taught.
 And, yeah, these are two separate things.
 One is the online teacher assessment that a teacher can go online and assess themselves on a regular basis around some of the things you had us do, and perhaps a longer list.
 So that’s about it.

-Kumi: Yes, my name is Kumi, and we talked about the ethics of the spiritual community.
-And I suggested that we should have something like BBB Better Business Bureau, or the spiritual community, this bureau won’t, we’ll just keep the data’s will not say this is good, this is wrong, but just keeping the data and make a poster and sent to all ashrams.
+Kumi Ueki: Yes, my name is Kumi, and we talked about the ethics of the spiritual community.
+And I suggested that we should have something like BBB Better Business Bureau, for the spiritual community, this bureau won’t, we’ll just keep the data will not say this is good, this is wrong, but just keeping the data and make a poster and sent to all ashrams.
 And if something happens, this person who got the abused can contact this place.
 And this bureau will just keep the data that that was my idea.

 Peta Morton: I’m Peta Morton, and I commit to collaborating with and empowering giving a voice a platform to more women.